Danifusio/Fusion-Checker/README.md

 enabled = true
 url = https://your-webhook-url

-Prepare a combo file (format email:password, one per line) and a proxy file (if using proxies, format ip:port or ip:port:user:password).
+### 3.Prepare a combo file (format email:password, one per line) and a proxy file (if using proxies, format ip:port or ip:port:user:password).

 Run the Program